 This chant calling for the freedom and happiness of all beings, for the world and the universe, it’s a call to personal responsibility.
 The chant encourages one to go beyond his own identity and his small world, to identify with the entire universe and all its beings since the Being is the same in all creatures.

-I think it is beautiful and regularly meditate on it – wishing good things to people and recognising that our own actions, words, and thoughts have an impact on everyone.
+I think it is beautiful and regularly meditate on it – wishing good things to people and recognizing that our own actions, words, and thoughts have an impact on everyone.

 Lokah Samastah Sukhino Bhavantu mantra meaning and translation: